 So lets head for Ballybunion.

 Oh!!
-By the way, the wife of a friend of mine, I have a few pints of the black stuff with him in Jesse`s when I am passing through, told me about her experience with him two nights ago.
+By the way, the wife of a friend of mine, I have a few pints of the black stuff with him in Jesse`s when I am passing through about 2001, told me about her experience with him two nights ago.

 She woke up during the night to find that her husband was not in their bed.
 She put on her robe and went downstairs to look for him.
 She finds him sitting at the kitchen table with a cup of coffee in front of him.